What is Gift Aid?

 If you are a UK taxpayer and complete a Self Assessment tax return and are entitled to a tax refund, you can choose to have all or part of the repayment sent directly to CKDCF – this is called ‘Self Assessment Giving’ or ‘SA Donate’.

 You can also ask that the repayment is made as a Gift Aid donation.
-HM Revenue & Customs (HMRC) sends your refund (plus any Gift Aid tax repayment) directly to CKDCF.
+HMRC sends your refund (plus any Gift Aid tax repayment) directly to CKDCF.
 So please add reference number SAU11CG to your Self Assessment form and nominate CKDCF, thank you.